SERC-IoT/Starter-BH1750-Light-Intensity-Sensor/arduino-uno/mkr-wifi-1010-setup.md

 Drivers and board details need to be installed to use the Arduino MKR series.
 Follow the instructions here: https://www.arduino.cc/en/Guide/MKRWiFi1010#toc2

-The arduino sketch requires the .. libraries.
-They are included in the libraries folder.
+The arduino sketches require the BH1750 library.
+It is included in the root additional-libraries folder.
+Afternatively, it can be downloaded through the Arduino libraries manager or from https://github.com/claws/BH1750.